NeedoWeb/CALCULATOR-c/README.md

-# CALCULATOR-c
-How to create calculator with c
+create calculator with AVR(C) & run in PROTEUS simulink